 Synopsis virtual int getLong(long& retLong);

 Description This function obtains the $long$ associated with this ASN.1 integer.
 It is important to examine the return value of this function.

 Parameters

-retLong The long that is to be updated with the value of the ASN.1 integer.
+retLong The \ensuremath{long} that is to be updated with the value of the ASN.1 integer.

 Return Value Returns 1 if the value can fit in long.
 Returns 0 otherwise.

-If 0 is returned, do not use the value retLong .
-For large numbers, the application must use IT_IntegerData::convert() to obtain the DER data which can then be processed by the application.
+If 0 is rea the appli DER data turned, do not use the value retLong.
+For large numbers, cation must use IT_IntegerData::convert() to obtain the a which can then be processed by the application.

-IT_IntegerData::len gth()
+IT_IntegerData::leng gth()

 Synopsis virtual int length(IT_Format f);

-Description This function is used to calculate the storage required to hold the result of a call to IT_IntegerData::convert() for a particular IT_Format value.
-Refer to IT_IntegerData::convert() for a list of the supported IT_Format values.
+Description This fund result of IT_Formation supported ction is used to calculate the storage required to hold the a call to IT_IntegerData::convert() for a particular t value.
+Refer to IT_IntegerData::convert() for a list of the ed IT_Format values.

 Parameters

-f The format of the required conversion.
-The following IT_Format values are supported:
+f Th va e format of the required conversion.
+The following ${\tt IT_Format}$ lues are supported:

-IT_FMT_DER
+IT FMT_DER

-IT_FMT_HEX_STRING
+IT FMT_HEX_STRING

-IT_FMT_INTERNAL
+IT FMT_INTERNAL

-For more information, refer to IT_IntegerData::convert() on page 111.
+Fo pa r more information, refer to IT_IntegerData::convert() on ge 105.

-Return Value Returns the number of bytes required to store the result of the conversion.
+Return Value Returns conversi the number of bytes required to store the result of the on.
 Returns -1 if the required conversion is not supported.

-See Also IT_IntegerData::convert()
+See Also IT_Integ erData::convert()